Sendero Luminoso (SL)

 In 2002, eight suspected SL members were arrested on suspicion of complicity in the 20 March bombing across the street from the US Embassy that killed 10 persons.
 They are being held pending charges, which could take up to one year.
 Lima has been very aggressive in prosecuting terrorist suspects in 2002.
 According to the Peruvian National Police Intelligence Directorate, 199 suspected terrorists were arrested between January and mid-November.
 Counterterrorist operations targeted pockets of terrorist activity in the Upper Huallaga River Valley and the Apurimac/Ene River Valley, where SL columns continued to conduct periodic attacks.

+Peruvian authorities continued operations against the SL in 2002 in the countryside, where the SL conducted periodic raids on villages.
 On 26 November, Comrade Artemio, a man believed to be the only active leader of Shining Path guerrillas, offered a truce to Peru's government.
 The government made no response.

 |Join the GlobalSecurity.org mailing list|